 SHA’s Board of Commissioners are:

-John A. Colon is a Senior Vice President-Investments at Wells Fargo Advisors in downtown Sarasota.
-Prior to joining Wells Fargo Advisors; Mr. Colon spent more than a decade at Morgan Stanley in New York, attaining the rank of First Vice President.
+John A. Colon is a Senior Vice President-Investments at Wells Fargo Advisors, LLC in downtown Sarasota.
+Prior to joining Wells Fargo Advisors, LLC; Mr. Colon spent more than a decade at Morgan Stanley in New York, attaining the rank of First Vice President.

 While in New York, Mr. Colon took on active leadership roles in his community including: Director – Board of the Kew Gardens Hills Civic Association, Vice Chair of Parkway Village Cooperative Development, member of the Locust Valley Chamber of Commerce, and Scoutmaster, Boy Scouts of America.
 After moving to Floridain 2000, Mr. Colon brought his affinity for community involvement to his new home, and has worked during the years with many local organizations including: the City of Sarasota Police Chief’s Advisory Board, Front Porch of Florida, the Lions Club of Laurel and presently the United Negro College Fund (UNCF co-chair), Sarasota Manatee Chapter and Tampa committee member.

 In addition to his local involvement, Mr. Colon is very active at the state level.
-He is the recipient of a gubernatorial appointment to the Florida Black Business Investment Board, a member of the State Executive Committee of the Republican Party of Florida and past Delegate to the Republican National Convention.
+He is the recipient of a gubernatorial appointment to the Florida Black Business Investment Board, a member of the State Executive Committee of the Republican Party of Florida, a Board Member with the State Board of Education and a Council Member with the Higher Education Coordinating Council and past Delegate to the Republican National Convention.